 Meanwhile, the data shows most Americans are eating far too much.
 To save money on food and lose weight is such a great combination!
 Heck, if you lose weight, there's also a chance your healthcare costs may go down as well.

-With the average wage, saving at least 30% of your income is possible.
+With the average wage, saving at least 20% of your income is possible.
 Whether you do so or not just depends on how quickly you want to achieve financial freedom.
-Everything is rational in the end.

-When I was making just $40,000 a year in Manhattan, I maxed out my 401(k) and lived in a studio with a friend because I knew I wouldn’t be able to last for more than 20 years in the finance business.
+When I was making just $40,000 a year in Manhattan, I maxed out my 401(k).
+Further, I lived in a studio with a friend because I knew I wouldn't be able to last for more than 20 years in the finance business.
 It was simply too brutal.
 Therefore, I lived like a college student for years and diligently saved.

 For those of you with cushy jobs and single-digit work hours per day, you are in danger of not saving enough because your work life is too good.
 You need to seek PAIN and DISCOMFORT to get you more financially motivated.